1platform/onebe/docs/modules/Authentication_AuthDecorators.md

 ▸ **Bearer**(`target`, `propertyKey`, `descriptor`): `void`

-Decorator to enable Bearer Authentication for an endpoint.
+Decorator used to enable Bearer Authentication for an endpoint.

-Attaches to the property of the target the following metadata:
-- route:auth
-- route:auth:bearer

-Based on this metadata we know what to generate in the Documentation generator.
+Using this decorator you can restrict the access to an endpoint only to the users that are authenticated.
+Also, by using this decorator we mark the endpoint as authenticated in the generated documentation files.

+Using the bearer authentication method, the authentication engine requires that the `Authorization` header be present in the request and have a valid value: the token Bearer followed by a JSON Web Token (JWT).

 **`Decorator`**